Contents

 displayed at the bottom of the Calendar Items area.
 This message

-contains an "X" button, allowing the filter to be reset, so all
+contains an "X" button, enabling the filter to be reset, so all

 Any tab having one or more active filters will have its name